April 1, 2019

 10. Get the deal closed with an escrow service

-• Security: The escrow service ensures that the buyer’s funds are only released once the domain is successfully transferred from the selling agent, protecting both parties.
+• Security: The escrow service ensures that the buyer’s funds are only released once the domain is successfully transferred from the seller, protecting both parties.

 • Dispute Resolution: In the event of a dispute, the escrow service can mediate and help resolve issues, offering a neutral third-party service.
-This can save you money and be a game changer.
+This can save you money – and headaches.

 Congratulations, you’ve successfully made a premium domain purchase!